-- (a) Provide the structure for overseeing local planning and accountabilities for health and wellbeing related services and interventions. - (b) Bring together key NHS, public health and social care leaders across the Cheshire West & Chester area.
-This includes representatives as both commissioners of services, and providers of services as reflected in the Board's membership. - (c) Bring together partner agencies and organisations that contribute towards the wider determinants of health in the Borough, with representatives from place-based services and wider partner organisations as reflected in the Board's membership. - (d) Provide oversight of development of the Joint Strategic Needs Assessment for Cheshire West & Chester, and ensure that this information is used in a meaningful manner to shape strategic decisions. - (e) Design and deliver a Joint Health and Wellbeing Strategy and plan that identifies key priorities for commissioning of services and enables the delivery of the Health and Wellbeing Strategy in a co-ordinated and realistic way. - (f) Publish and maintain a statement of needs for pharmaceutical services across the Cheshire West & Chester area. - (g) Promote an ethos of integration and partnership in the planning, commissioning and delivery of services to improve the health and wellbeing of the whole population of Cheshire West & Chester. - (h) Have the flexibility to go beyond its minimum statutory duties to promote joining-up of a much broader range of local services (i.e. further integration of health with more services around the wider determinants of health and wellbeing). - (i) Listen, involve and engage service users, patients and the wider public in order to influence and inform the broader work of the Board. - (j) Maintain an overview of the delivery of outcomes within the NHS, Public Health and Adult Social Care outcomes frameworks.
+- 4.1 To lead integrated working between health and social care commissioners and providers, including providing advice, assistance or other support to encourage arrangements under Section 75 of the National Health Service Act 2006, (i.e lead commissioning, pooled budgets and/or integrated provision). - 4.2 To bring together key NHS, public health and social care leaders across the Cheshire West and Chester area to continuously improve the health, wellbeing and care of the Borough's population.
+This includes representatives as both commissioners of services and providers of services as reflected in the Board's Membership. - 4.3 To bring together as appropriate, other organisations (such as housing and other Local Authority services) and representatives which can contribute towards improving the wider determinants of health and wellbeing in the Borough. - 4.4 To provide oversight of the development of the Joint Strategic Needs Assessment process for Cheshire West and, alongside other accredited evidence, such as the Marmot Review ("Health Equity in England") ensure that this information is applied in a meaningful manner to form priorities and shape strategic decisions to improve health and wellbeing. - 4.5 To design, deliver and review a Joint Local Health and Wellbeing Strategy and Plan that identifies key priorities for commissioning services and to enable the delivery of the Joint Local Health and Wellbeing Strategy in a co-ordinated and realistic way. - 4.6 To secure the engagement of other partners in addressing the key challenges identified by the Board and the Council, currently being climate change, tackling poverty and ensuring good mental health for the population. - 4.7 To discharge all functions relating to the Better Care Fund (BCF) that are required or permitted by law to be exercised by the Board, including agreeing, and overseeing the delivery of, the BCF. - 4.8 To publish and maintain a statement of needs for pharmaceutical services across the Cheshire West and Chester area. - 4.9 To promote an ethos of integration and partnership in the planning, commissioning and delivery of services to improve the health and wellbeing of the whole population of Cheshire West and Chester. - 4.10 To have the flexibility to go beyond its minimum statutory duties to promote joining-up of a much broader range of local services (i.e. further integration of health with more services around the wider determinants of health and wellbeing).

+- 4.11 To listen, involve and engage service users, patients and the wider public in order to influence and inform the broader work of the Board. - 4.12 To maintain an overview of the delivery of outcomes within the NHS, Public Health and Adult Social Care outcomes frameworks. - 4.13 To be a forum that enables member organisations to hold each other to account for their responsibilities for improving the health and wellbeing of the local population.